 ALLUVIAL DIAMOND MINING

-Lulo is also a source of high-value coloured diamonds, with production including a 39 carat pink gem and a 43 carat yellow.
+Lulo is also a source of high-value coloured diamonds, with production including a 46 carat pink and a 43 carat yellow.